diwrrn/juula-admin/replit.md

 - June 30, 2025: Enhanced search functionality to include mealPlanner boolean field when searching for "meal"
 - July 9, 2025: Added comprehensive meals system with multilingual support, food references, nutrition scaling, and cultural classifications
 - July 9, 2025: Created MealsManager interface with grid view, filtering, and navigation between Foods and Meals sections
+- July 9, 2025: Enhanced meal form with automatic nutrition calculation using formula: (nutritionPer100g × basePortion) ÷ 100, then summed for all foods in the meal

 ## User Preferences